File Pagers

 more

-as the classic, old-school pager.
+Think of more as the classic, old-school pager.
 Press Space to keep

 moving through the file.
-You can also search with /
+You can also search with /, just like in man

-pages or vim
+pages or vim.

 less